Using LEAPS Over Stock to Generate Huge Returns

-Your net profit on the transaction was $5.44 per share on an investment of only $2.06 per share.
+Your net profit on the transaction would be $5.44 per share on an investment of only $2.06 per share.
 You turned a 72.4% rise in stock price into a 264% gain by using LEAPS instead of stock.
 Your risk was certainly increased, but you were compensated for it given the potential for outsized returns.
-Your gain works out to $54,400 on your $20,600 investment compared to the $14,850 you would have earned.
+Your gain works out to $54,400 on your $20,600 investment, compared to the $14,850 you would have earned.

 Had you chosen the margin option you would have earned $29,700 but you would have avoided the potential for wipe-out risk because anything above your purchase price of $14.50 would have been a gain.
 You would have received cash dividends during your holding period, but would be forced to pay interest on the margin you borrowed from your broker.
 It would also be possible that if the market tanked, you could find yourself subject to the margin call.

 The Temptations and Dangers of Using LEAPS

-The biggest temptation when utilizing LEAPS is to turn an otherwise good investment opportunity into a high-risk gamble by selecting options that have unfavorable pricing or would take a near miracle to hit strike.
+The biggest temptation when using LEAPS is to turn an otherwise good investment opportunity into a high-risk gamble by selecting options that have unfavorable pricing or would take a near miracle to hit the strike price.
 You may also be tempted to take on more time risk by choosing less expensive, shorter-duration options that are no longer considered LEAPS.
-The temptation gains fuel from the few, extraordinarily rare instances where a speculator has made an absolute mint.
+The temptation is fueled by the extraordinarily rare instances where a speculator has made an absolute mint.